robfletcher/strikt/docs/user-guide/flow-typing.md

 expect(subject.get("name")).isA<String>().hasLength(3)
 ```

-The return type of the subject map's `get()` method is `Any` but using the "down-cast" assertion `isA<T>()` we can both assert the type of the value and -- because the compiler now knows it is dealing with an `Assertion<String>` or an `Assertion<Number>` -- we can use more specialized assertion methods that are only available for those subject types.
+The return type of the subject map's `get()` method is `Any` but using the narrowing assertion `isA<T>()` we can both assert the type of the value and -- because the compiler now knows it is dealing with an `Assertion<String>` or an `Assertion<Number>` -- we can use more specialized assertion methods that are only available for those subject types.

 Without the `isA<T>()` assertion the code would not compile: